PagerTree/pt4-docusaurus/blog/on-call-schedule-rotations.md

 Configuring rotations is easy!

-1. On the calendar, use the cross hairs to select a date range for the length of the initial event.&#x20;
+1. On the calendar, use the cross hairs to select a date range for the length of the initial event.

     <figure>![Drag-n-drop scheduler](<.gitbook/assets/click-and-drag-multi-day.png>)<figcaption></figcaption></figure>
 2. Configure the event:
    1. Select multiple users for the rotation.
    2. Check the repeat flag
    3. Check the rotation flag
-   4. Drag and drop the user to change the order of the rotation&#x20;
+   4. Drag and drop the user to change the order of the rotation

        <figure>![event scheduler](<.gitbook/assets/rotating-event-form.png>)<figcaption></figcaption></figure>

 Voila!
-Just like that you have a “rotating” schedule.&#x20;
+Just like that you have a “rotating” schedule.

 <figure>![oncall rotation](<.gitbook/assets/rotating-event.png>)<figcaption></figcaption></figure>